arkanivasarkar/Bacterial-Cell-Classification/README.md

 Adam optimizer with a learning rate of 0.001 was used as optimizer and categorical crossentropy was used as the loss function.
 The models were trained for 5 epochs with a batch size of 32, using NVIDIA MX-150 GPU.

 ## Results
-The performance of the models were evaluated using the test dataset.
+The performance of the model was evaluated using the test dataset.
-Out of all the models, Attention U-NET achieved a greater segmentation performance.
+97.56% classification accuracy was obtained.

-The following table compares the performance of various models
+Transfer Learning was also implemented using VGG16, but it did not gave significant results.

 The trained CNN model is present in `/Trained models` folder.